Matiari District: Etymology

-Matiari word is derived from two Sindhi words Mat and yari, which means friendship with earthen water pots.
+The word Matiari is derived from two Sindhi words Mat and yari, which means friendship with earthen water pots.

-According to culture, the Main Bus Stop at Matiari Main Road was where a Lady sat in a hut a long time ago.
-It is where she keeps a mud pot of water.
-People of Matiari tell the bus conductor "Mat Wari Maai" (Make Stop at Old Women's Hut Where She Keeps Mud Pot of Water).
+According to culture, the Main Bus Stop at Matiari Main Road was where a lady sat in a hut a long time ago.
+It is where she kept an earthen pot of water.
+People of Matiari would tell the bus conductor to stop at "Mat Wari Maai" (old woman's hut where she keeps earthen pot of water).
 This is apparently why it the district is called Matiari.